sipanahmad/sipanahmad/README.md

 Skills:  JS / HTML / CSS / SASS / REACT JS / GIT / GITHUB

 - 🔭 I’m currently working on as a Freelancer
-- 🌱 I’m currently learning Computer Science at Aleppo University
+- 🌱 I have Bachelor's degree in Computer Science at Aleppo University
 - 📫 How to reach me: dev.ahmadsipan@gmail.com